nao-amj/nao-amj/README.md

 - At the same time, I can learn words, phrases, and slang in parallel, and feel that I have improved since started `Instagram`.
 - With this study method, I am still continuing my efforts to improve my English skills (`reading` and `writing`).
 - My `listening` has improved a little by listening to podcasts every day, but the problem is `speaking`.
 I want to think of a good way to do this😊

+---

+Thanks for reading this README to the end😊

 <!---
 nao-anm-msc-jpn/nao-anm-msc-jpn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.